holochain-open-dev/holochain-client-csharp/README.md

 This method will load the Holochain entry from the Holochain Conductor using either the [EntryHash](#entryHash) property or `entryHash` param passed into one of the overloads for this method.
 This calls the [CallZomeFunction](#CallZomeFunction) on the HoloNET client passing in the zome function name specified in the constructor param `zomeLoadEntryFunction` or property `ZomeLoadEntryFunction` and then maps the data returned from the zome call onto your data object.
 It will then raise the [OnLoaded](#OnLoaded) event.

-**NOTE:** The corresponding rust Holochain Entry in your hApp will need to have the same properties contained in your class and have the correct mappings using the [HolochainPropertyName](#HolochainPropertyName) attribute.
+**NOTE:** The corresponding rust Holochain Entry in your hApp will need to have the same properties contained in your class and have the correct mappings using the [HolochainFieldName](#HolochainFieldName) attribute.
 Please see [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) for more info...

 ````c#
 public async Task<ZomeFunctionCallBackEventArgs> LoadAsync(string entryHash)